ryanbanks-tech/k8s-ignition/Readme.md

 # Deployment
 ## Makefile
 * A Makefile is including if you're able to run the make command.
-It will build the Go script.
+It will build the Go script as well as deploy the K8S manifest.
     * The Go script only removes passwords from plain text in yaml files.
 ## Manifest Files
 * Deployment file